 Crisis Control Ministry

 Crisis Control Ministry is a local organization that exists to provide people in crisis with basic needs such as food, medication and emergency financial assistance.
 Our Fellowship is proud to provide ongoing support to Crisis Control Ministry through regular donations of food and toiletry items.
 A permanent donation drop-off site is in the foyer at the Social Action Council display.
 Each month Crisis Control Ministry suggests an item of need and Fellowship members consistently help meet this need with their generous donations.
 Some of our Fellowship members also volunteer their time and talents to Crisis Control Ministry.
 Check out the donation baskets or request more information from a member of the Social Action Council.

 UU Women’s Fund Team

 A group of women in Forsyth County, including members of the Fellowship, dreamed of building the power of women’s philanthropy.
 Out of that dream grew the Women’s Fund initiative of the Winston-Salem Foundation.
 The Fund is powered by membership dues from women, singularly and in teams, who collaborate to assess and evaluate grant petitions for projects that will benefit women and girls in our community.
 Several teams of our UU Fellowship women participate in the organization’s annual grant awards for worthy projects that will improve the lives of local women.

 In addition, members of the Fellowship founded the local chapter of American’s United for the Separation of Church and State (AU), Piedmont Environmental Alliance (PEA), the annual Piedmont Earth Day Fair, and Vigils for Healing.

 How to Get Involved

-For more information about these and other initiatives relating to social action and/or social justice, please email the Social Action Council at firstname.lastname@example.org.
+For more information about these and other initiatives relating to social action and/or social justice, or to participate in any of these initiatives, please email the Social Action Council at email@example.com.